-Islands of the Great Barrier Reef Cairns Australia
+Cairns Islands Tours on the Great Barrier Reef

-The Frankland Islands offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef experience.
+The Frankland Islands offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef dive and snorkel experience.

-The Frankland Islands set themselves apart from other reef tours in that there is only one boat able to visit this spectacular group of five breathtaking continental islands surrounded by fringing coral reef.
+These islands set themselves apart from other reef tours in that there is only one reef tour boat able to visit this spectacular group of five breathtaking continental islands surrounded by fringing coral reef.